realms-mud/core-lib/README.md

 a user and database.
 The database can be named anything you'd like, but if it is not named RealmsLib, you will need to modify the RealmsDatabase() method in
 /secure/simulated-efuns/database.c to return your desired name.
 After you create a database user for the library, you will need to make sure that the credentials can be used by the driver.
 Getting access to your database is a security problem.
 This can be resolved in a couple ways.
-The more secure method is to modify pkg_mysql.c in the LDMud source.
+The more secure method is to modify pkg-mysql.c in the LDMud source.
 Search for the call to mysql_real_connect in that file and modify the call.
 For example, I did this:
 ```
 if ( !mysql_real_connect( tmp->mysql_dat, "localhost"
     , user ? get_txt(user) : "My DB user"